07 November,2024 10:07 PM IST | Mumbai | Raaina Jain

 While family and friends often fulfill the responsibility of the caregiver, one often forgets that they might also need motivation and encouragement and they might also need support for their mental well-being.

-To see a loved one go through the complications of cancer can cause immense emotional turmoil.
-Manav shares, "My mom had a traditional mindset and we had to struggle a lot to get her to take medicines or go for treatment.
-I saw my father dedicate his entire time to her well-being, from taking her to doctors to caring for her at home both during and after the treatment."
+To see a loved one go through the complications of cancer can cause emotional turmoil.
+Manav shares, "My mom had a traditional mindset and we had to struggle to get her to take medicines or go for treatment.
+I saw my father dedicate so much time to her well-being, from taking her to doctors to caring for her at home both during and after the treatment."

 Dr. Shubhangni Jain, a Delhi-based counselling and rehabilitation psychologist and educator, who has also been a caregiver for a cancer patient in her family, shares, "Knowing that a loved one has been diagnosed with cancer is a shocking and deeply emotional experience.
 Initially, it was a mix of disbelief and numbness, with emotions that range from intense sadness to anger and fear."